 This means that if something is deleted, whether through intent, accident, or malice, it’s gone.
 Poof.
 And while the loss of one item may be easy to recover from, the loss of tens, hundreds, or even thousands?
 Even I can feel the sweat dripping down your spine now.

-To begin, it’s important to understand the delete permissions structure.
+To begin, it’s important to understand the Jira delete issue permissions structure.
 Within Jira, there are four groups of delete permissions:

 - Delete Worklogs